Contact

 Staff

 Today Eric continues to be an avid outdoorsman.
-He is an enthusiastic photographer, especially long exposure and astrophotography.
+He is an enthusiastic photographer, especially long exposure and astrophotography, and exploring the use of instant film.
 He enjoys sharing his vision and the natural beauty of our earth to help connect others in appreciation and gratitude for the natural world.
-In his spare time, Eric enjoys getting outside and exploring the region with his wife & dog in a variety of ways including hiking, camping, canoeing, skiing, & soaking in hot springs.
+In his spare time, Eric enjoys getting outside and exploring the region with his wife & dogs in a variety of ways including hiking, camping, canoeing, skiing, & soaking in hot springs.

 Email Eric